 - Talking Free in Turkey's Academia, a Lecture by Turkish visiting professor Dr. Simten Cosar (2016)

-If you have any questions or would like to suggest a class please feel free to contact our event coordinator at email@example.com.
+If you have any questions or would like to share your ideas for a community classroom please feel free to contact us at email@example.com.

 "Talking kept us trusting.
 Trusting one another secures our sense of hope in the future." - Lee Maracle in Celia's Song